 - Would you recommend this book to a friend?
 Why or why not?

 Welcome to Speech and Language!
 We are looking forward to a wonderful year working with your children!
 We hold Master's degrees in Speech-Language Pathology and are certified and licensed in the State of Illinois.
-Between us, we have many years of experience working with various age levels and needs.
-We provide service to students who are identified with speech and language difficulties in the areas of articulation of speech sounds, language, pragmatics, fluency/stuttering, and voice disorders.
+We provide service to students who are identified with speech and language difficulties in the areas of articulation of speech sounds, language, pragmatics/social communication, fluency/stuttering, and voice disorders.

 Please feel free to contact us with any questions or concerns.
 We look forward to meeting with you this year and helping your children grow, learn, and make progress on their goals!